VimsecAu/kb/m365/baselines/powerplatform.md

 In the DLP policy, connectors can be configured to restrict read and write permissions to the data source/service.
 Connectors that cannot be blocked cannot be configured.
-Agencies should evaluate the connectors and configure them to fit agency needs and security requirements.
-The agency should then create a DLP policy to only allow those connectors to be used in Power Platform.
+Agencies should evaluate the connectors and configure them to fit company needs and security requirements.
+The company should then create a DLP policy to only allow those connectors to be used in Power Platform.

 When the Microsoft Entra ID tenant is created, by default, a Power Platform